issalig/misc/cpcz80adventures.md

 ## Assembly

-And now that we know some things about BASIC, even we get down to the internal representation of a BASIC program, we are gonna play like the BIG boys, we are gonna play with **Z80 assembly**.
+And now that we know some things about BASIC, and even we got down to the internal representation of a BASIC program, we are gonna play like the BIG boys, we are gonna play with **Z80 assembly**.

 Simplifying, assembly is a list of operation codes (mnemonics) and parameters where these parameters can be numbers or registers.